cescgina/BRCA_IEO/project-brca.md

 To evaluate the model we will plot the distribution of p values and the qqplot:
 <img src="figure/diagnostic2-1.png" title="Figure S15: Diagnostics plots for DE analysis for the model with paired design: distribution of p-values and qqplot." alt="Figure S15: Diagnostics plots for DE analysis for the model with paired design: distribution of p-values and qqplot." width="600px" style="display: block; margin: auto;" /><p class="caption">Figure S15: Diagnostics plots for DE analysis for the model with paired design: distribution of p-values and qqplot.</p>
-As we can see....
+As we can see, the diagnostics plots yield basically the same results, an approximately uniform pvaules distribtuion (apart from the DE genes) and a linear qqt plot with slope much higher than one.

 Next, we create a volcano plot with the results of the DE analysis

 <img src="figure/volcano2-1.png" title="Figure S16: Volcano plot of the results of the DE analysis for the model with paired design." alt="Figure S16: Volcano plot of the results of the DE analysis for the model with paired design." width="500px" style="display: block; margin: auto;" /><p class="caption">Figure S16: Volcano plot of the results of the DE analysis for the model with paired design.</p>

+The volcano plot also shows a similar result to figure S14, but with slightly different highlighted genes.
+It also highlights COL12A1 and NSMAF (overexpressed) and ADAMTS5 (underexpressed) but it also highlights FSBP (overexpressed) and INPP1, SNORD36B and SNORD36B (underexpressed).

-Next, we proceed to the functional enrichment analysis focusing on the Gene Ontology biological process
+Next, we proceed to the functional enrichment analysis focusing on the Gene Ontology biological processes.
+To do so, we will use the packages GOstats and org.Hs.eg.db:

 ```r